reubenstr/ElectroPup/README.md

 Simulation is performed in [MuJoCo](https://mujoco.org/).

 Run ./sim.py to start the simulation.
-A gamepad is required to drive the robot as keyboard buttons are not yet added.
+A gamepad is required to drive the robot as keyboard input is not yet added.

 # ⚡ PCBs